0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 ### Hardware Requirements
 For Hardware Requirements with Unreal please refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine?application_version=5.3)

+#### SequencePlugin Login Notes
+During login on OSX it's likely users will be asked to login to their keychain if they aren't already.
+This is because we store a random encryption key in the Users keychain and it may require permission from the user to do so.

 #### Unreal and Xcode Specifics
 During the Unreal Package process in the event a code signing error occurs you can take the following steps within XCode to get your packaged .app file